studio-thgie/phd.thgie.ch/output/expose-v2.md

 The second aspect of heightened relevance is the relationship between the image and its technological structures, from which it springs forth.
 Being digital born, the image in digital games is depending on hardware and software in order to be seen.
 These can be considered the material aspect of visuality in digital games.
 Analog to Aarseth's coining of cybertext, Stefan Möring applies the term cyberimage to denote the images dependance on its underlying technological structures as well as the player's interaction with the machine (Gerling et al., 2022).

 Todays digital games playing devices are powerful computers and myriad of softwares and frameworks aid in the development and design.
-Game development in the early days of game design looked quite different.
-The capabilities of computers were fairly limited and the technical realisation of the games had to be done in early programming languages, such as Basic or even Assembler dialects.
+Game design in the early days of game development looked quite different.
+The capabilities of computers were fairly limited and the technical realisation of the games had to be done in early programming languages, such as Basic or Assembler dialects.
 This circumstances form the techno-historic limits of early digital game design and directly influenced formal and semiotic aspects of those games' visuality (Hutchison, 2008).
 These limits as well as the intimate interplay between the technological foundation as a semiotic system in itself and the visible image will be considered in this dissertation through the application of critical code analysis (Marino, 2020).

 ## 2. Current state of research
 ### 2.1 Literature
-- outline literature so far #todo
 - Critical Code Studies
+	- Marino, Willumsen
 - Ergodicity, Cyberimage
+	- Aarseth, Möring, Fizek, Arsenault
 - Images, Visuality, Aesthetics
+	- Möring, Birken, Fizek
 - Rhetorics, Semiotics
+	- Scheuermann, Schneller

 ### 2.2 Research gap
-#### The image in digital games, and its materiality
+#### On-screen visuality in digital games, and its materiality
 Based on my assumptions, it is my hypothesis that there is an unacknowledged interplay between the techno-historic limits of video game development and the reception of the image, respectfully, the generation of meaning for the player.
 Working on this research question demands an interdisciplinary approach that can handle both domains, technology and visuality, halves of a proposed whole.

 Coding for visuality involves multimodal design.
 The code written and the output generated by that code does not correlate aesthetically.
 The brief moment of translation, from one system of signifiers into another happens already in the coders mind (or knowledge) before the computational act itself.
 There is a double rhetoric at play, one for the code, one for the visuality.